 Filing a workers’ compensation or personal injury claim while you are grieving the loss of a loved one or healing from significant injuries can be difficult.
 This is much easier with a qualified Asheville construction accident lawyer leading you through the process.

 Construction site accidents often cause severe and painful injuries, such as head trauma, broken bones, and exposure to toxic materials.
 You should take time following your injury to rest and recover.
-By working with a skilled attorney, you can rest, and your attorney can devote their resources and time to investigating the accident, gathering essential evidence, and calculating the extent of damages available to you in a workers’ comp or personal injury claim.
+By working with a skilled attorney, you can rest, and your attorney can devote their resources and time to investigating the accident, gathering essential evidence, and calculating the extent of damages available to you in a workers’ comp or personal injury claim in Asheville, NC.